fkyprianou/deved-platform/content/blog/en/vonage-verify-v2-is-now-ga-for-2fa-integrations.md

 Version 2 of Verify makes better use of HTTP response codes.
 Yes, yes, OK: so not REST (I just wanted to put it in the heading), but better use of the HTTP protocol.
 Here are some examples:

-- When starting a request that has already been fired, you now get a [409]() response.
+- When starting a request that has already been fired, you now get a [409](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/409) response.
-- Hitting the rate limit now gives you a standard [429]()
+- Hitting the rate limit now gives you a standard [429](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/429)
-- An invalid payload for either the request start or PIN submission endpoints gives you a [422]()
+- An invalid payload for either the request start or PIN submission endpoints gives you a [422](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/422)
-- This one is quite a nice use case: if you submit an incorrect PIN too many times, you eventually get a [410]() to indicate the request entity is now no longer available for any state changes.
+- This one is quite a nice use case: if you submit an incorrect PIN too many times, you eventually get a [410](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/410) to indicate the request entity is now no longer available for any state changes.

 ## What Will YOU Build?

-The new channels we've launched now give developers a wealth of options to integrate 2FA into their systems, side-projects and enterprise applications.
+The new channels we've launched now give developers a wealth of options to integrate 2FA into their systems, side project,s and enterprise applications.
 The question is, what have you built?
 A passionate side-project turned startup with Laravel or Rails?
 A rollout across a Node microservice architected enterprise?
 We want to know!